 - Permissions are managed manually across environments.

 - Configuration management of VMs and servers on which workloads are running.

 When implementing an end-to-end Zero Trust framework for managing and monitoring your infrastructure, we recommend you focus first on these initial deployment objectives:

-After these are completed, focus on these additional deployment objectives:
+After the initial objectives are completed, focus on these additional deployment objectives:

 Infrastructure Zero Trust deployment guide

-This guide will walk you through the steps required to secure your infrastructure following the principles of a Zero Trust security framework.
+This guide walks you through the steps required to secure your infrastructure following the principles of a Zero Trust security framework.